Ijlal-Ahmed10/to-do-list/README.md

 # Simple To-Do List App

 A minimal To-Do List app built with **HTML, CSS, and JavaScript**.
 Users can add tasks, mark them as complete, and delete them.
-All tasks are saved automatically using **localStorage**, so they remain even after closing the browser.
+All tasks are saved automatically using **localStorage**, so they remain even after closing or refreshing the page.

 ## Features
 - Add new tasks
 - Mark tasks as complete
 - Delete tasks
 - Saves tasks in localStorage
+- Works offline
-- Simple and responsive UI
+- Simple, clean, and responsive UI

 ## Run the App
 1. Clone or download the repo